abruzzi/react-application-is-not-a-thing/readme.md

-# There is no such thing as a React application.
+# The patterns of building React applications

-Like it or not, there is no such thing as a React application.
+All right, I have to confess that there is no such thing as a React application.
 I mean, there are front-end applications written in JavaScript or TypeScript that happen to use React as their view layer.
 More often than not, people squeeze different things into React components or hooks to make the application work, but the effort of understanding the code with these *ad hoc* additions is relatively high, as well as the increased risk to code modification.

 It's easy to forget that React, at its core, is a library (not a framework) that helps you build the user interface.